 - 1. Confidential information about students, parents, staff and service users should be treated confidentially and respectfully. - 2.
-Members of a care team should share confidential information when it is needed for the safe and effective care of an individual. - 3.
-Information that is shared for the benefit of the community should be anonymised. - 4.
-We must respect a student/parent/staff/service user's right to object to the sharing of confidential information about them. - 5.
-Application of Young Epilepsy's policies, procedures, guides and systems will ensure the confidentiality rules are followed.
+Members of a care team should share confidential information when it is needed for the safe and effective care of an individual.

+- 3. Information that is shared for the benefit of the community should be anonymised. - 4.
+We must respect an individual's right to object to the sharing of their confidential information. - 5.
+Application of Young Epilepsy's Policies, Procedures, Guides and systems will ensure that the confidentiality rules are followed.

-C. Legal basis for disclosing confidential information
+C. Legal basis for disclosing/using confidential information